EnzymeML/trainingcourse_website/docs/workshop_2024/hackathon.md

   A library that facilitates the analysis of Nuclear Magnetic Resonance (NMR) data.
 It helps in spectral processing, visualization, and interpretation of (time-course) NMR experiments.

 - **Catalax**
   A computational library for simulating catalytic processes and enzyme-catalyzed reactions based on JAX.
-Catalax offers tools for inetgration, parameter estimation and neural ordinary differential equations.
+Catalax offers tools for integration, parameter estimation and neural ordinary differential equations.

 - **Basico/COPASI**
   Basico is a Python interface for COPASI, a widely-used software for simulating and analyzing biochemical networks.
 Basico provides Pythonic access to COPASI’s features, such as simulating models, parameter estimation, and sensitivity analysis.